-Level 2: The Indian University System & Strategic Counseling
+Level 2: The Indian Higher Education System and Strategic Counseling

 Intermediate & Advanced Levels: Recommended for counselors with more than three years of experience

-- Gain in-depth knowledge of and learn admission policies and procedures most prevalent within the Indian higher education system, including academic and professional programs, common entrances, and technical and vocational education options
+- Gain in-depth knowledge of, and learn admission policies and procedures most prevalent within the Indian higher education system, including academic and professional programs, common entrances, and technical and vocational education options

 - Understand the emerging information and communication technologies in advising and acquiring the tools needed to build a sustainable counseling department

 - Be able to assess the overall efficiency of their counseling practice or department

 - Learn strategies to develop lasting and fruitful relationships with institutions of higher education at home and abroad